icidasset/icidasset/src/Writings/health-fitness.md

   <small>Green vegetables, beans, lentils, sweet potatoes, whole grains, etc.</small>
 - Avoid grains if possible.
 If not, 2 or 3 per week max, whole grain only.
   Use spelt or sourdough, or other "ancient" grains.
+- Carbohydrates are not a dietary requirement.
+  The human body makes carbohydrates if it needs them.

 #### Sugar & Sweeteners 🚨